veloduff/sbs-travel/README.md

 ![](_media/sbs_travel_edition_for_web_annotated_1.png)

-Setup video from a conference: https://drive.google.com/file/d/1obmS8UynUOYbRYKckRoQuFRRDYyAna8m/view?usp=sharing
+Video from a conference: https://drive.google.com/file/d/1fBbQApuwwyCCpL6uSV7en1BmmOFgPTug/view?usp=sharing

 This shows how to setup an SBS (Simple Beer Service) Travel Edition, that I called, at the time, the Caffeine Delivery Service.
 Rather than having to ship an entire kegerator from event to event, SBS Travel Edition can fit in to a suitcase, and be setup in about 15 minutes.